Launching My New Portfolio or How I Learned To Stop Worrying and Love the Design.

 - Retroactively explaining design process and decision making is terrible.
 It feels wrong and probably ends up inaccurate.
 I need to document work as I work on it.

 - It’s really hard to lay out work sample imagery.
 I struggled with this a lot, and I’m still not happy with it.
 I need a better way to showcase work imagery for things like web pages.

 - Do I really need an About page though?

 - Do I really need full case studies?
 Will anyone even read them?

 - My main display typeface is served through Adobe Typekit, which will now cease to exist as it’s rolled into Creative Cloud.
 This will be a problem for me in 1 year.
-I should have just used Google Fonts and deal with the less than ideal typography options.
+I should have just used Google Fonts and dealt with the less than ideal typographic options.